rom1504/clip-retrieval/README.md

 Easily computing clip embeddings and building a clip retrieval system with them.

-* clip batch allows you to quickly (1500 sample/s on a 3080) compute image and text embeddings and indices
+* clip inference allows you to quickly (1500 sample/s on a 3080) compute image and text embeddings
+* clip index builds efficient indices out of the embeddings
-* clip filter allows you to filter out the data using the clip embeddings
+* clip filter allows you to filter out the data using the clip index
 * clip back hosts the indices with a simple flask service
 * clip service is a simple ui querying the back